Talk about a quick delivery.

 Little did he know that it would only take the time it took to reach Bellbird Workers Club for baby Kathryn to enter the world.

-“We were only just getting out of Millfield and I called the ambulance again,” Chris said.
+“We were only just getting out of Millfield and I called the ambulance again,” Kris said.

 “They wanted me to pull over but we were in the middle of nowhere.